24 Carrot Kitchen

 Adding dry ingredients to wet ingredients in mixing bowl, ready to whisk.

-When fully combined, add the chocolate chips and stir them together.
+When fully combined, add the chocolate chips (I prefer dark chocolate chips) and stir them together.

 Chocolate chips added to batter.